MoneyGeng/Weather-Forecasting-with-Machine-Learning/README.md

 # Forescasting in the future
 In this project, a remote postgreSQL server was hosted through Railway.app to facilitate efficient data management.
 The data was consolidated and prepared for analysis using pandas' comprehensive data manipulation capabilities.

 The seasonal SARIMA (Seasonal Autoregressive Integrated Moving Average) model was employed to forecast weather patterns.
 This advanced model incorporated historical data, seasonal components, and underlying patterns to generate accurate predictions for time series data.
-Thorough model diagnostics were conducted to assess the SARIMA model's ability to capture the underlying patterns in the weather data.
+Through model diagnostics were conducted to assess the SARIMA model's ability to capture the underlying patterns in the weather data.

 The reliability of the forecasts was further validated through evaluation metrics, including Mean Squared Error (MSE) and Root Mean Squared Error (RMSE), which exhibited low values.
 These metrics served as indicators of the accuracy and dependability of the forecasts.